-ES1 This Discussion Paper has been prepared as part of EFRAG's project Better Information on Intangibles.
+- ES1 This Discussion Paper has been prepared as part of EFRAG's project Better Information on Intangibles.
 Different approaches to obtain better information on intangibles are analysed, based on input from members of the EFRAG Advisory Panel on Intangibles.
 The Discussion Paper presents various alternatives and discusses their benefits and disadvantages without providing recommendations on the selection of a particular approach.
 The approaches presented address 'intangibles' with reference to intangible sources of possible economic benefits.
 This includes items that would not meet the definition of an asset in the IFRS literature.
-As further explained in Chapter 1, this Discussion Paper only considers information to be included in financial reports (financial statements (including the notes) and the management report).
-The approaches presented only deal with how to provide better information for intangibles that are used in the entity's operations (as opposed to those that are used as investment or for other purposes).
-The scope is also limited to cover only information that is useful for the primary users of financial reporting.
+As further explained in Chapter 1, this Discussion Paper only considers information to be included in financial reports.
+In this Discussion Paper, the term 'financial report' is used to refer to the primary financial statements, including the notes, and a management report similar to the type currently required in the European Union by implementation of Directive 2013/34/EU of the European Parliament and of the Council'. - ES2 The approaches presented only deal with how to provide better information for intangibles that are used in an entity's operations (as opposed to those that are used as investment or for other purposes).
+The scope is also limited to cover only information that is useful for primary users of financial reports. - ES3 There are significant ongoing developments in requirements for sustainability reporting, both inside and outside the EU, that could have implications for the management report and could expand its role and remit.
+This Discussion Paper focuses on how intangibles affect an entity from a financial reporting perspective.
+A sustainability reporting perspective to the issue could have other/additional implications.
+While a sustainability reporting perspective to the issue would have resulted in proposals other than those included in this Discussion Paper, sustainability reporting and financial reporting are linked.
+An implication of this is that some of the information proposed in this Discussion Paper might, at a later stage, be considered to fit better with sustainability reporting, even though the information is also relevant for financial reporting.
+Accordingly, while the Discussion Paper does not elaborate further on the ongoing developments, EFRAG considers that connectivity between financial and sustainability information within the management report will be essential, as emphasised in the report of the EFRAG European Lab Project Task Force on preparatory work for the elaboration of possible EU non-financial reporting standards.
+The topic of how to connect financial and sustainability reporting will be considered by EFRAG in future discussions.